geo-ant/blog/_posts/2023-12-30-variable-projection-part-2-multiple-right-hand-sides.md

 About three years ago, I announced in my [previous article](/blog/2020/variable-projection-part-1-fundamentals/) on variable projection, that I would write a follow up about VarPro with multiple right hand sides.
 This is it.
-Global fitting with multiple right hand sides is an application where VarPro really shines because it offers significant computational savings.
+Global fitting with multiple right hand sides is an application where VarPro shines because it can bring significant computational savings.
 Let's dive right in.

 # What is Global Fitting?

-Global fitting is a term I came across in the fluorescence lifetime literature back when I was working in the field (see e.g. Warren2013).
-I am not sure whether it is a widely used term, but the data analysis software OriginLab&reg; Origin&reg; also seems to use it and [their definition](https://www.originlab.com/doc/Tutorials/Fitting-Global) is quite instructive[^slight-changes]:
+_Global fitting_ is a term that I came across back when I was working in fluorescence lifetime imaging, see e.g. (Warren2013).
+I am not sure whether it is a widely used term, but the data analysis software OriginLab&reg; Origin&reg; also seems to use it, and [their definition](https://www.originlab.com/doc/Tutorials/Fitting-Global) is quite instructive[^slight-changes]:

 > The term "global fitting" generally refers to simultaneous curve fitting operations